-Our personnel have years of direct experience leading cybersecurity programs in advising Information Systems Security Managers (ISSMs), performing Information Systems Security Officer (ISSO) roles, implementing the full suite of NIST security doctrine.
-Obsidian uses the Risk Management Framework (RMF) six-step process for DoD Information Technology and National Security systems
+Obsidian leads cybersecurity programs in advising Information Systems Security Managers to perform Information Systems Security Officer roles, implementing NIST security doctrine.
+Obsidian uses the Risk Management Framework process for DoD Information Technology and National Security systems.

 Incident Response (CDM, SOC)